manybrain/tymablog/content/post/why-well-never-meet-aliens.md

 Oh yeah - and statistically speaking - what about statistics?
 Remember, my thesis is that all fields of science tend to advance simultaneously.
 That includes math and statistics.
-In order to make FTL ships, pew-pew-lasers and artificial gravity you're going to need math (and computers) that are light years ahead of ours.
+In order to make FTL ships, laser-guns, and artificial gravity you're going to need math (and computers) that are light years ahead of ours.